10 Things to do in Sydney

 The Open Air Cinema is another

 must.
-The Open Air Cinema, close to Mrs Macquaries Chair in the Royal
+Located close to Mrs Macquaries Chair in the Royal Botanic Gardens,

-Botanic Gardens, is the most expensive, hardest to get into and the most
+it is the most expensive, hardest to get into and the most 'must do' of

-Harbour Bridge as a backdrop it is hard to beat.
-If the movie is getting
+Open Air Cinema is sure hard to beat.
+If the movie is getting dull just

 Mrs Macquaries' Chair